gagneurlab/drop/docs/source/prepare.rst

 indexWithFolderName  boolean     If true, the basename of the project directory will be used as prefix for the index.html file                                            ``true`` genomeAssembly       character   Either hg19/hs37d5 or hg38/GRCh38, depending on the genome assembly used for mapping                                                     ``/data/project1`` sampleAnnotation     character   Full path of the sample annotation table                                                                                                 ``/data/project1/sample_annotation.tsv`` root                 character   Full path of the folder where the sub-directories processed_data and processed_results will be created containing DROP's output files.   ``/data/project1`` genome               character   Full path of a human reference genome fasta file                                                                                         ``/path/to/hg19.fa`` genome               dictionary  (Optional) Multiple fasta files can be specified when RNA-seq BAM files belong to different genome. assemblies (eg, ncbi, ucsc).         ``ncbi: /path/to/hg19_ncbi.fa``

                                                                                                                                                                           ``ucsc: /path/to/hg19_ucsc.fa``
 geneAnnotation       dictionary  A key-value list of the annotation name (key) and the full path to the GTF file (value).
 More than one annotation file can be provided.  ``anno1: /path/to/gtf1.gtf``

                                                                                                                                                                           ``anno2: /path/to/gtf2.gtf``
 hpoFile              character   Full path of the file containing HPO terms.
 If ``null`` (default), it reads it from our webserver.
-Refer to :ref:`Files to download`     ``/path/to/hpo_file.tsv`` tools                dictionary  A key-value list of different commands (key) and the command (value) to run them                                                         ``gatkCmd: gatk``
+Refer to `files-to-download`_         ``/path/to/hpo_file.tsv`` tools                dictionary  A key-value list of different commands (key) and the command (value) to run them                                                         ``gatkCmd: gatk``

                                                                                                                                                                           ``bcftoolsCmd: bcftools``